-I want to start off by saying that I am not trying to sell you anything.
+I want to start off by saying that I am not trying to sell you jeans!
 I do not even recommend one particular brand.
 The purpose of this blog post is to help you to think of a few things you may not have thought of if you are new to beekeeping.

 For the purpose of this post, I will assume that you are planning to wear a jacket as protection, instead of only a veil or going protection free.
+Here is the jacket I use.

 I have found that a loose pair of jeans, made from a thick denim, that are a mid-cut, not too high waisted or low waisted, that fit in a comfortable but snug manner around your waist, that are bootcut or straight leg, work the best.
 I’ll explain.